-6. TEFAP foods are given to eligible recipients at no charge.
-Each time a recipient receives food, they must submit on the

-Signature Sheet: the date, their printed name, full address, number of adults/children in the family, and qualifier code.

-- 7. Each month the LDA complete a TEFAP Summary Report that provides the amount of food distributed, number of eligible recipients served and submit it by the 7th of the month along with the Signature Sheet to the EFO.
-Submit originals and keep copies at the site for review. - 8.
-The EFO will supply the TEFAP Summary Report and Signature Sheet forms required.
-Limitations on unrelated activities Activities unrelated to the distribution of TEFAP foods or meal service may be conducted at distribution sites, if the following occurs: - The person(s) conducting the activity makes clear that the activity is not part of TEFAP and is not endorsed by the NJDA (impermissible activities include information not related to TEFAP placed in or printed on bags, boxes or other containers in which foods are distributed). - Recipes or other information about foods, date of future distributions, hours of operations, or other Federal, State or local government programs or services for the needy may be distributed without a clarification that the information is not endorsed by the NJDA. - The person(s) conducting the activity makes clear that cooperation is not a condition of the receipt of TEFAP foods for the home consumption or prepared meals containing TEFAP foods (cooperation includes contributing money, signing petitions, or conversing with the person(s): and the activity is not conducted in a manner that disrupts the distribution of TEFAP foods or meal service. - Eligible recipient agencies and distribution sites shall ensure that activities unrelated to the distribution of TEFAP foods or meals service are conducted in a manner consistent with USDA requirements. - Maintain accurate temperature logs for dry storage (ventilation) as well as cooler and freezer storages.
+- 6. TEFAP USDA Foods are given to eligible recipients at no charge.
+Each time a recipient receives food, they must submit on the Signature Sheet: the date, their printed name, and the number of adults/children in the family.
+All recipients must be a resident of New Jersey.
+The recipient is not required to provide a street address.
+However, they must provide the town they live in and a zip code. - 7.
+Each month the LDA completes a TEFAP Summary Report that provides the amount of food distributed, number of eligible recipients served and submit it by the 7th of the month along with the Commodities Acceptance Form, to the EFO.
+Submit originals and keep copies at the site for review.
+The EFO will supply the TEFAP Summary Report and Commodities Acceptance forms required.
+LDAs must use the state provided documents. - 8.
+Limitations on unrelated activities Activities unrelated to the distribution of TEFAP USDA Foods or meal service may be conducted at distribution sites, if the following occurs: - The person(s) conducting the activity makes clear that the activity is not part of TEFAP and is not endorsed by the NJDA (impermissible activities include information not related to TEFAP placed in or printed on bags, boxes or other containers in which USDA foods are distributed). - Recipes or other information about foods, date of future distributions, hours of operations, or other Federal, State or local government programs or services for the needy may be distributed without a clarification that the information is not endorsed by the NJDA. - The person(s) conducting the activity makes clear that cooperation is not a condition of the receipt of TEFAP USDA Foods for the home consumption or prepared meals containing TEFAP USDA Foods (cooperation includes contributing money, signing petitions, or conversing with the person(s): and the activity is not conducted in a manner that disrupts the distribution of TEFAP USDA Foods or meal service. - Eligible recipient agencies and distribution sites shall ensure that activities unrelated to the distribution of TEFAP USDA Foods or meals service are conducted in a manner consistent with USDA requirements. - Maintain accurate temperature logs for dry storage (ventilation) as well as cooler and freezer storages.